AMuhailo/Warehouse-Management-System/README.md

 ## Description project
 Warehouse Management System (WMS) is a warehouse management system that allows you to add, edit and control products, categories, customers, managers and employees.
 The project implements CRUD operations, process automation via Celery & Redis, interactive updating of a number of products via QR codes, as well as an API based on the Django REST Framework.
+AWS S3 system for storing media files.
 Creating a Docker Container for optimization and deployment on RailWay.

 🚀Deploy on Railway The project is deployed on Railway.
 To check the operation of the site, go to the link: 🔗[Warehouse management](https://warehouse-management.up.railway.app/)

 ## 🚀 Functional
-✔️ Products / Supplier / Category (Products/Employees) / Manager and Employee CRUD ✔️ Automatically change product quantity when placing an order ✔️ Automatically continue via Celery & Redis if the product is low ✔️ Automatic product stock notification ✔️ Add and check product quantity using additional QR code ✔️ Django REST Framework for query processing ✔️ Update a range of products by scanning a QR code ✔️ Export and import data in CSV format ✔️ Get product list via API ✔️ CRUD operations for categories, post owners and customers ✔️ Docker images ✔️ Password reset via Email
+✔️ Products / Supplier / Category (Products/Employees) / Manager and Employee CRUD ✔️ Automatically change product quantity when placing an order ✔️ Automatically continue via Celery & Redis if the product is low ✔️ Automatic product stock notification ✔️ Add and check product quantity using additional QR code ✔️ Django REST Framework for query processing ✔️ Update a range of products by scanning a QR code ✔️ Export and import data in CSV format ✔️ Get product list via API ✔️ CRUD operations for categories, post owners and customers ✔️ Docker images ✔️ AWS S3 ✔️ Password reset via Email

 ## 🛠️ Technologies
 - **Django**